michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 }
 ```

-Full set of examples you can find in the [src/app/5-injected-component](src/app/5-injected-component) folder.
+Full set of examples around this topic you can find in the [5-injected-component](https://github.com/michalgrzegorczyk-dev/angular-component-communication/tree/master/src/app/5-injected-component) folder.

 ## ViewChild and ViewChildren